-PostgreSQL is an advanced, enterprise class open source relational database that supports both SQL (relational) and JSON (non-relational) querying.
-It is a highly stable database management system, backed by more than 20 years of community development which has contributed to its high levels of resilience, integrity, and correctness.
+PostgreSQL is an advanced, enterprise-class open-source relational database that supports both SQL (relational) and JSON (non-relational) querying.
+It is a highly stable database management system backed by more than 20 years of community development.
+This thorough and collaborative approach has contributed to its high levels of resilience, integrity, and correctness.
 PostgreSQL is used as the primary data store or data warehouse for many web, mobile, geospatial, and analytics applications.

 Rich features and extensions

 PostgreSQL possesses robust feature sets, including tablespaces, asynchronous replication, nested transactions, online/hot backups, and a refined query planner/optimizer.
 The PostgreSQL community has also developed extensions that extend the functionality of PostgreSQL database.
 PostgreSQL supports:

 - International character sets, multi-byte character encodings, and Unicode.